takuto-okuno-riken/oku2023dmn/README.md

 ## Demo Codes
 <b>Demo</b><br>
-The first demo shows the calculation of GLM analysis for auditory task-fMRI data in common marmoset.<br>
+The first demo shows the calculation of GLM analysis for auditory task-fMRI data in common marmoset (Fig.2a and b).<br>
 Pre-processed NIfTI files should be downloaded from [zendo](https://zendo/) and extracted under 'data' directory before running this code.
 ~~~
 >> marmoAudGLMindividual